FIELD SOBRIETY TESTS ATTORNEY FORT LAUDERDALE, FL

 As former Florida prosecutors, our attorneys at Hager & Schwartz, P.A. have insight into the evidence law enforcement officers collect during DUI stops and the weight they hold when a suspect is prosecuted in a court of law.
 With this knowledge, they can effectively find ways to challenge field sobriety tests and refute them as evidence.
 This is part of the overall defense strategy that aims to dispute the government’s version of the facts against a defendant.

 If you've failed a FST, our Fort Lauderdale field sobriety test attorneys are available 24/7 to help.
-Contact us for a free consultation.
+Contact us for an Immediate consultation.